omled1/supermath/README.md

 ## IMPORTANT INFORMATION
 #### I made this application mainly for the founder of SuperMath.
-Hence, I restricted which users could access the features of this website which I am hosting on PythonEverywhere.
+Hence, I restricted which users could access the features of this website which I am hosting on PythonAnywhere.
 TO TEST OUT THIS APPLICATION, PLEASE USE THE USERNAME "cs50w" WHEN REGISTERING AN ACCOUNT.

 ## HOW TO RUN THE APPLICATION
 1. Ensure that all of the libraries are installed through “pip install -r requirements.txt”